mcarvin8/apex-code-coverage-transformer/README.md

   $ sf apex-code-coverage transformer transform -j <value> -x <value> -c <value> [--json]

 FLAGS
-  -j, --coverage-json=<value> The path to the JSON file created by the Salesforce CLI for code coverage.
+  -j, --coverage-json=<value> Path to the code coverage JSON file created by the Salesforce CLI deployment command.
-  -x, --xml=<value> [default: coverage.xml] Output path for the XML file created by this plugin -c, --sfdx-configuration=<value> [default: 'sfdx-project.json' in the current working directory] The path to your Salesforce DX configuration file, 'sfdx-project.json'.
+  -x, --xml=<value> [default: coverage.xml] Path to code coverage XML file that will be created by this plugin.
+  -c, --sfdx-configuration=<value> [default: 'sfdx-project.json'] Path to your project's Salesforce DX configuration file.

 GLOBAL FLAGS
   --json  Format output as json.

 DESCRIPTION
-  This plugin will convert the JSON file created by the Salesforce CLI during Apex deployments into the Generic Test Coverage Format.
+  This plugin will convert the code coverage JSON file created by the Salesforce CLI during Apex deployments into an XML accepted by tools like SonarQube.

 EXAMPLES
-    $ apex-code-coverage transformer transform -j "test.json" -x "coverage.xml" -c "sfdx-project.json"
+    $ sf apex-code-coverage transformer transform -j "coverage.json" -x "coverage.xml" -c "sfdx-project.json"
 ```

 ## Errors and Warnings